Kosalos/MandelBulb2/README.md

 Please visit:  http://www.fractalforums.com/sierpinski-gasket/kaleidoscopic-(escape-time-ifs)/ \
 Half Tet1, Half Tet2, Full Tet, Cubic, half Octa and Full Octa are each very distinctive.

+Update: \
+Added Color Editing panel so you can specify which portions of the point cloud are visible.

 Uses my new favorite UX control panel, which makes the programmer's job easier, \
 and leaves most of the screen real estate for drawings.